DaiZhiyuan/lz77/README.md

 # Overview

 lz77 (MIT license) is an ANSI C/C90 implementation of Lempel-Ziv 77 algorithm of lossless data compression.

+# Lossless compression benchmark corpora

+introduction to the three main lossless compression benchmark corpora：
+- Canterbury: This is one of the most commonly used corpora for benchmarking lossless compression algorithms.
+It was created by the University of Canterbury.
+It contains 11 files of different types, with a total size of around 3.2 MB.
+The files cover texts, source code, literary works and more, allowing comprehensive evaluation of lossless compression performance.
+- Silesia: This larger corpus was created by the Silesian University of Technology in Poland.
+It contains 205 files across 5 different partitio ns, with more diverse file types and a total size over 200 MB.
+It focuses on evaluating lossless compression on large files.
+- Enwik9: This corpus is based on the English Wikipedia.
+It contains a single, approximately 1 GB sized text file.
+It is used to test the compr ession ratio and throughput of lossless data compression algorithms when dealing with extremely large inputs.

+In summary, the three corpora cover small to large file scenarios, and are all commonly used benchmarks for evaluating lossless compression alg orithms.

 # Round-trip check